miso-lims/walkthroughs/3-0-libraries.md

 Here we will all all of the dilutions we added previously to make a single pool of 4.

-1. On the _Pools_ page, under the _Illumina_ tab, select _Options_ → _Add Pool_.
+1. On the _Dilutions_ page, select the dilutions created.
+1. From the toolbar, click _Pool Together_.
-1. Enter the _Pool Information_:
+1. Enter the pool information:
   1. _Alias_: A short description of the pool contents.
 Enter the project name followed by `_POOL` (e.g. `PROJ_POOL`)
   1. _Description_: A longer free-text description of the pool.
-  1. _Platform Type_: Leave `Illumina` selected.
-  1. _Desired Concentration_: Enter a concentration.
   1. _Creation Date_: Select a date.
+  1. _Concentration_: Enter a concentration.
+  1. _Volume_: Enter a pool volume.
   1. _Ready to Run_: Whether or not the pool is ready for sequencing.
 This flag is used together with the Order to show the pool is ready to be sequenced.
-     Tick this box.
-  1. _Volume_: Enter a pool volume.
+     Make sure this is _True_.
 1. Click _Save_.
-1. In the _Pooled Elements_ section, use the search box to find the dilutions created previously.
-1. For each dilution, check the box beside the dilution.
-1. Just above the table, click _Add Selected_ to add the checked dilutions to the pool.

 <a name="orders"  href="#" id="toplink">top</a>